WSU-kduncan/cicd-3120-C1WP/README.md

 I used information from [github](https://docs.github.com/en/actions/publishing-packages/publishing-docker-images#publishing-images-to-docker-hub) and [docker](https://docs.docker.com/build/ci/github-actions/) to set up my workflow file

 I set up my workflow file to run on every push.
 It uses the `docker/build-push-action@v3` to publish the image to my docker hub repository.
 Make sure to define in the metadata section your username and docker repository, mine looked like `images: caupp7wsu/proj5_dock` and I referenced this to tag the image on push.

+# Part Three

+I set up an EC2 instance using my cloud formation template from Project3.
+Download docker with `sudo apt-get install docker.io`, you may need to run `sudo apt-get update` first

+Check if the installation succeeded with `sudo docker run hello-world` and get ready to set up some more configuration files.

+We will write a restart shell script to restart the container whenever the image is updated and dont forget to give it execute permissions

+Next install webhook `sudo apt-get install webhook`

+Additionally, create a json file to define the endpoint you will use.
+Make sure to include the script file and define what the URL will be.